 The FCA has said that it expects firms to continue to calculate and offer compensation to their customers using the existing guidance in FG 17/9 for the time being.
 But until changes take effect firms should give customers the option of waiting for their compensation to be calculated in line with the new rules and guidance.

-In advance of this final decision I asked Mr M whether or not he'd prefer any redress to be calculated now in line with current guidance or wait for the new guidance / rules to come into effect.
-Mr M has chosen not to wait for any new guidance to come into effect to settle his complaint.
+I have asked Mr M what he'd like to do and he's confirmed that he'd like his compensation now, calculated in accordance with the existing guidance in FG 17/9, and would prefer not to wait until the new guidance comes into effect.

-I am satisfied that a calculation in line with FG17/9 remains appropriate and, if a loss is identified, will provide fair redress for Mr M. So that is what I require Options to use.
-But having reviewed the FCA's consultation and policy statement, I'm also satisfied that the changes still reflect a fair way to compensate Mr M in this case.
+I'm satisfied that a calculation in line with FG17/9 remains appropriate and, if a loss is identified, will provide fair redress for Mr M. And, having reviewed the FCA's consultation and policy statement, I'm satisfied that the changes still reflect a fair way to compensate Mr M in this case.
+So, I require that Options uses FG 17/9 to calculate any redress due to Mr M.